hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

   generate a temporary keypair. `ssh_private_key_file` must be specified with this.

-* `ssh_port` (integer) - The port that SSH will be available on.
-This defaults to port 22.

-* `ssh_private_key_file` (string) - Use this ssh private key file instead of a generated ssh key pair for connecting to the instance.
-This key file must already exist on the `source_ami`

 * `ssh_private_ip` (bool) - If true, then SSH will always use the private IP if available.

-* `ssh_timeout` (string) - The time to wait for SSH to become available before timing out.
-The format of this value is a duration such as "5s" or "5m".
-The default SSH timeout is "5m", or five minutes.

 * `subnet_id` (string) - If using VPC, the ID of the subnet, such as "subnet-12345def", where Packer will launch the EC2 instance.
 This field is